theshaunwalker/dotfiles/README.md

   your `$HOME`.
 This is so you can keep all of those versioned in your dotfiles but still keep those autoloaded files in your home directory.
 These get symlinked in when you run `script/bootstrap`.
+- **topic/brew.txt**: List Homebrew packages in here on a single line and they will be passed to `brew install` when you run `script/install`

 ## install